Maples7/api-usage-rate/README.md

 2. `apiRate.record()` takes no arguments.
 3. `apiRate.mouteRoutes(app)`: `app = express()`.

-You are welcomed to review _test.js_ and _test_page.js_ in this project for more infomation of usage.
+You are welcomed to review _test.js_ and _test_page.js_ in this project for more information of usage.

 ## LICENSE
 [MIT](LICENSE)